 With the MSED One-Credit, you decide your course load and completion time.
 Choose one of three completion options:1

 You will pay one tuition price per semester, providing you control over your total tuition costs.
 Based on the completion option you choose; you will be registered each semester for a specific course sequence and course load.
 During any given semester, you can work with your Student Success Advisor to make any adjustments needed to your course load in order to best balance your responsibilities with your educational goals.
-Contact one of our enrollment advisors to learn more about each option.
+Contact one of our enrollment specialists to learn more about each option.

 1The MSEd One-Credit track is available for new students only.
 While the MSEd One-Credit 12-month, 16-month, or 20-month option is designed to be completed in 12, 16, or 20 months, time to completion varies by student, depending on individual progress and credits transferred, if applicable.
-For a personalized estimate of your time to completion, call an enrollment advisor at 1-866-492-5336.
+For a personalized estimate of your time to completion, call an enrollment specialist at 1-866-492-5336.